Towards Efficient 3D Object Detection with Knowledge Distillation: Introduction

 Third, we propose \textit{simple, general, and effective strategies to improve knowledge distillation on 3D object detection} upon the strong KD baseline derived as above.
 Motivated by the extreme imbalance between {small informative areas containing 3D objects} and large redundant background areas in 3D scenes, we design a modified logit KD method, namely pivotal position logit KD, enforcing imitation on only locations with highly confident or top-ranked teacher predictions.
 These areas are shown to be near instance centers or error-prone positions.
 Besides, to facilitate effective knowledge transfer from teacher to student, we develop Teacher Guided Initialization (TGI) which remaps pre-trained teacher parameters to initialize a student model.
 This is shown to be effective in inheriting teacher models' feature extraction abilities while collaborating well with logit and label KD techniques.

-Finally, our empirical studies on efficient model design and proposed knowledge distillation methods yield superior performance in delivering efficient and effective pillar- and voxel-based 3D detectors.
+Finally, our empirical studies on efficient model design and knowledge distillation methods yield superior performance in delivering efficient and effective pillar- and voxel-based 3D detectors.
 This is extensively verified on the largest annotated 3D object detection dataset -- Waymo~\cite{sun2020scalability}.
 As shown in Figure~\ref{fig:performance}, our best performing model, \ie CP-Voxel-S, even outperforms its teacher model (\ie CP-Voxel) while has $2.4\times$ fewer flops.
-Moreover, our most efficient pillar-based model (\ie CP-Pillar-v0.64) can run 51 FPS with $58.89\%$ mAPH {while previous fastest voxel/pillar-based detector -- PointPillar runs 23 FPS with $57.03\%$ mAPH on an NVIDIA A100 GPU (see Suppl.).} Further, our method is also shown to be effective in knowledge transfer from heavy two-stage object detectors to lightweight single-stage detectors.
-We also provide further discussions on the relation between network latency, hardware devices, operation-level implementations and detectors in Appendix.
+Moreover, our most efficient pillar-based model (\ie CP-Pillar-v0.64) can run 51 FPS with $58.89\%$ mAPH {while previous fastest voxel/pillar-based detector -- PointPillar runs 23 FPS with $57.03\%$ mAPH on an NVIDIA A100 GPU (see Sec.~\ref{sec:more_analysis}).} Our method is also shown to be effective in knowledge transfer from heavy two-stage object detectors to lightweight single-stage detectors.
+In addition, our method can generalize well to other settings such as KITTI dataset with SECOND as well as advance compression methods in Sec.~\ref{sec:generality}, other detectors in Sec.~\ref{sec:supp_discussion}, and even 3D semantic segmentation in Sec.~\ref{sec:supp_generality}.